salihkobas1/dsa210-project-/README.md

 # DSA210 Project

-This repository contains the implementation of the DSA210 Project, which focuses on analyzing personal spending habits over two years using categorized transaction data.
-The goal of this project is to identify meaningful trends, evaluate the impact of events on expenditures, and provide actionable insights for financial planning and budget optimization.
+This repository contains the implementation of the DSA210 Project, which I focused on analyzing my personal spending habits over two years using categorized transaction data which I took from my bank account.
+The goal of this project is to identify meaningful trends, evaluate the impact of events on expenditures, and provide actionable insights for  future financial planning and budget optimization.

 ---